CSUMB-SCD/homework1-aruvalcaba/README.md

 What are known problems, if any, with this assignment?

 I had some problems using git initially, mainly when I reached the commit and had to enter my username and password because it was not letting me commit.
-Heroku was new to me so I also had sme trouble getting my html file to publish My repository was initialized with a readme on github which was conflicts which caused me some trouble because I did not know why my push was fatal.
+Heroku was new to me so I also had sme trouble getting my html file to publish and could not get it to work in the end.
+My repository was initialized with a readme on github which was conflicts which caused me some trouble because I did not know why my push was fatal.

 How would you improve it if you had more time?

 I would have most like done commits over time instead of one large commit and add better commit/add messages in order to make my repository make sense.
+I would have also liked to publish my app on heroku.